-Your first appointment after surgery will be 10 to 14 days after you leave the hospital.
+Your first appointment after surgery will be 1 to 2 weeks after you leave the hospital.
 Your nurse will give you instructions on how to make this appointment, including the phone number to call.

 How can I cope with my feelings?

 You may have new and upsetting feelings after a surgery for a serious illness.
 Many people say they felt weepy, sad, worried, nervous, irritable, or angry at one time or another.
 You may find that you cannot control some of these feelings.
 If this happens, it’s a good idea to seek emotional support.
 Your healthcare provider can refer you to MSK’s Counseling Center.
 You can also reach them by calling 646-888-0200.

 The first step in coping is to talk about how you feel.
 Family and friends can help.
 We can also reassure, support, and guide you.
 It’s always a good idea to let us know how you, your family, and your friends are feeling emotionally.
 Many resources are available to you and your family.
 We’re here to help you and your family and friends handle the emotional aspects of your illness.
 We can help no matter if you’re in the hospital or at home.

 - You have a fever of 101 °F (38.3 °C) or higher.

 - The area around your incision is getting more red.